Positioning is Power: The Keys to Owning Your Influence in the Workplace

 Cultures where rest is stigmatized and silence is normalized

-And as automation takes over repetitive tasks, the work left to humans will require more creativity, empathy, and deep thinking—not less.
-That can’t happen in environments where people are running on fumes.
+And as automation takes over repetitive tasks, the work left to humans will require more creativity, empathy, and deep thinking.
+Most people think it will require less.
+AI is taking the weight of the logical parts of the tasks, not the human connection we are designed to desire.
+That type of humanness can’t happen in environments where people are running on fumes.

 What the Future Demands

-In the rooms I work in—startups, corporate teams, executive leadership—there’s growing awareness that the future of work isn’t about doing more.
-It’s about doing what matters better and more sustainably.
+I am in rooms with early stage founders, leaders of startups, corporate executive leadership and middle managers.
+There’s growing awareness that the future of work isn’t about doing more.
+It’s about doing what matters better and more sustainably to keep the engine going.

-✅ Redefining productivity metrics to account for energy, not just output
+Redefining productivity metrics to account for energy as it relates to output

 If You're in the Room, You're a Culture Shaper